The University of Tennessee Health Science Center College of Medicine, Knoxville and The Departments of Family Medicine and Medicine presents

 Individuals involved with planning and presenting of content for this activity must disclose all financial relationships, regardless of the amount, with ineligible companies within the past 24 months.
 Individuals must disclose regardless of their view of the relevance of the relationship to the education.
 The ACCME defines ineligible companies as those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 Financial relationships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.

-The University of Tennessee Graduate School of Medicine, Office of Continuing Medical Education (CME) staff along with the Activity Directors will take appropriate steps to identify and mitigate relationships prior to the individuals assuming their roles.
+The University of Tennessee Health Science Center College of Medicine, Knoxville, Office of Continuing Medical Education (CME) staff along with the Activity Directors will take appropriate steps to identify and mitigate relationships prior to the individuals assuming their roles.
 At this time, the CME staff and Activity Directors wish to disclose they have no financial relationships with ineligible companies.

 Attendees may register through the University of Tennessee Conference Center.
 Register Now